-Chemical weathering occurs when rocks are weakened and broken down through chemical reactions.
+Chemical weathering occurs when chemical reactions weaken and decompose rocks, often acting alongside the physical breakdown of rock, aka mechanical weathering.
 This process involves a chemical change, which actually alters the rock's or mineral’s chemical composition.
 Chemical weathering is more common in wet, humid areas than in dry ones, because moisture is an important component of many types of chemical weathering.

 Reacting With Oxygen

 The reaction between rocks and oxygen is known as oxidation.
 When elements or compounds in rocks react with oxygen and water, they form substances called oxides.
 One of the most common examples of oxidation is iron oxide, or rust.
-Rust is a reddish-brown color, and it is soft and crumbly, which makes the oxidized rock more susceptible to other forms of weathering.
-A change of color from silvery iron to the reddish-brown iron oxide is a good indicator a chemical change has occurred.
+Rust has a reddish-brown color and soft and crumbly consistency, which makes the oxidized rock more susceptible to other forms of weathering.
+A change of color from silvery iron to the reddish-brown iron oxide serves as a good indicator a chemical change has occurred.

 Dissolving in Acid